-Description and review of dinner at The Firehouse Restaurant during Sacramento Dine Downtown Week.
-See the “Snapshot” below for the specifics you need to know.
+(UPDATED 10/3/2020) Description and review of The Firehouse Restaurant during Sacramento Dine Downtown Week.
+NEW: 2020 Best of Sacramento award winner.

 Three friends and I recently met at The Firehouse Restaurant during Sacramento Dine Downtown Week.
 The Firehouse Restaurant, a fine dining establishment, is located in the National Historic District of Old Sacramento.
 It was a Friday evening and the restaurant was doing a very brisk business.